ravihuang/robotframework-installer/README.md

 - created by NSIS
 - python3.7.2

-### Download
+### Installer file
-please download the .exe file from releases
+Please download the .exe file from the last release

 ### Include Library
 ```